 “The only answer he can give is by showing that the decisions you make are right and that you have the strength to do what you believe is right.”

-The FA are prepared to wait for Wenger to see out his contract, which runs out at the end of the season, at Arsenal as they believe the Frenchman can rebuild the confidence of the England squad, which suffered a humiliating Euro 2016 exit to Iceland, according to media reports.
+The FA are prepared to wait for Wenger to see out his contract, which runs out at the end of the season, at Arsenal.
+According to media reports, they believe the Frenchman can rebuild the England squad’s confidence, which suffered a humiliating Euro 2016 exit to Iceland.

 “The most important thing is competence.”

 Wenger was quick to play down reports linking highly-rated right-back Hector Bellerin with the move back to boyhood club Barcelona.

 “I’m surprised by the speculation.
 Three years to go (on his contract), we always try to get the players to the level they deserve to be; we’ll try to extend his contract,” he said.

 “His long-term future is here.
 He’s been fantastic.
 His progress has been spectacular.
 He loves to be here and has responsibilities in the dressing room at such a young age is something remarkable.”

 - UK county signs MoU for quality healthcare in India

 - India should cast its education net wider for African and South Asian students

 - Ominous news for Aleppo as Russian frigate reaches Syrian coast